nya3jp/tast/docs/writing_tests.md

 available while the test is running; consider a short binary audio file that a test plays in a loop, for example.

-Data files should be checked into a `data/` subdirectory under the test package.
-Prefix their names by the test file's name (e.g.
-`data/audio_playback_sample.wav` for a test file named `audio_playback.go`) to make ownership obvious.
+Small non-binary data files should be checked into a `data/` subdirectory under the test package as _local data files_.
+Prefix their names by the test file's name (e.g. `data/audio_playback_sample.wav` for a test file named `audio_playback.go`) to make ownership obvious.

-Keep data files minimal; source control systems are not adept at managing large binary files.
+Larger data files like audio, video, or graphics files should be stored in Google Cloud Storage and registered as _external data files_ to avoid permanently bloating the test repository.
+A mapping from filenames used during testing to URLs is stored in `files/external_data.conf` in the bundle package's directory in the overlay; see e.g. the [external_data.conf file for tasts-local-tests-cros].

 If your test depends on outside executables, use Portage to build and package those executables separately and include them in test Chrome OS system images.

-To register data files, in your test's `testing.AddTest` call, set the `testing.Test` struct's `Data` field to contain a slice of data file names (omitting the `data/` subdirectory):
+To register data files (regardless of whether they're checked into the test repository or stored externally), in your test's `testing.AddTest` call, set the `testing.Test` struct's `Data` field to contain a slice of data file names (omitting the `data/` subdirectory):